188.8.131.52 In general, all job opportunities at the University must be posted internally and externally on the University website.

 Rules of Employment for Part-time Employees.

 A newly hired employee, must serve a probationary period, to allow him/her time to become proficient in the basic responsibilities of a new position, and permit the Hiring Executive to evaluate the individual’s performance and suitability for the position.

 220.127.116.11 Any decision about an extension of the Probationary Period or about dismissal of the employee must be approved by the Approver (in consultation with the selection committee, if one was formed for selecting the new hire for the position).

 University employees are eligible to apply for a different position after 6 months in their current position.
-The 6 month requirement may be waived for special circumstances with approval by the Vice President for Gender Equality and Human Resource Development (VPGEHR).
+The 6 month requirement may be waived for special circumstances with approval by the Vice President for Human Resource Development (VPHR).